Alexander Hilferding

-A native of Warsaw, he assisted Nikolay Milyutin in reforming the administration of Kingdom of Poland.
+A native of Warsaw, he assisted Nikolay Milyutin in reforming the administration of the Kingdom of Poland.
 In the late 1850s, he was a Russian diplomatic agent in Bosnia; he published several books about the country and its folklore, thanks to the collaborative efforts of Prokopije Čokorilo.
-Hilferding was elected into the Saint Petersburg Academy of Sciences in 1856.
+Hilferding was elected into the St. Petersburg Academy of Sciences as a corresponding member in 1856.
 He died of typhoid while collecting folk songs in Kargopol, in the north of European Russia, and was later reburied in the Novodevichy Cemetery, St. Petersburg.
 Hilferding's collection of Slavonic manuscripts is preserved in the Russian National Library.

 Kashubian studies

 Hilferding is credited with having coined the term Slovincians (Polish, Słowińcy) to describe the Lutheranized Wends of Hinter Pomerania (also sometimes called Lebakaschuben), but it seems unlikely that he actually did so.
 The term Slovincian evidently existed long before Hilferding's time.
 The Lutheran pastors Simon Krofey (1586) and Michael Pontanus (German, Brüggemann; 1643) speak of a slowinzischen language (which they call wendisch in German and—by mistaken association—vandalicus in Latin).
 Friederich von Dreger, Prussian Kriegs- und Domänenrat in Pomerania, wrote in 1748: “Most villages [in the region], especially in Hinter Pomerania, remain inhabited by Wends, who also still use the Wendish tongue of the peasants on the other side of the river Stolp [Polish, Słupia River], and church services are held in the same, a language wrongly called Cassubian, because Cassubians, Pomeranias, [and] Poles indeed had one language, but the actual Cassubian lands were where Belgard,. ..
 Neustettin, Dramburg and Schievelbein lie.”
 The Slovincians seem, however, to have used the name of themselves as merely a synonym for Cassubian, saying, when asked: "We are Slovincians, Slovincians and Kashubians are the same”.
 Florian Ceynowa and Hilferding were not the only ones to study the language and legends of the Kashubians, but they had the greatest influence and prompted others to take up investigations.
 The individual character of the Kashubian character and language was first described by Hilferding, to whom we are indebted for the first data about the range of Kashubian dialects.
 In 1856 he travelled to the Kashubia and demarcated the borders of contemporary Kashubian Pomerania.
 He researched the Kashubian language, describing its properties and origins.